johaun-hatchett/resume/JH_resume.md

     1. Analyzed data from XMM-Newton space telescope of X-ray emission of accretion disk of supermassive black hole 1H1934-063.
 Created and analyzed best-fit spectral models to determine the statistical significance of preliminary evidence for relativistic ejection event from black hole.

-## Programming Skills & Notable Projects
+## Programming Skills

-**Languages/Software:** Proficient in MATLAB, Python, Unix-like scripting.
-Familiar with HTML + CSS.
+**Languages/Software:** Proficient in Python, MATLAB, Julia, Unix-like scripting.
+Familiar with HTML/CSS.

 ## Professional Involvement